prody/ProDy/doc/tutorials/ensemble_analysis/xray_analysis.rst

 PCA - ANM overlap
 -------------------------------------------------------------------------------

-We also calculated overlap between PCA and ANM modes to see whether structural changes observed upon inhibitor binding correlated with the intrinsic fluctuations of the p38 MAP kinase (Table 1 in [AB09]_).
+We calculate the overlap between PCA and ANM modes in order to see whether structural changes observed upon inhibitor binding correlate with the intrinsic fluctuations of the p38 MAP kinase (Table 1 in [AB09]_).

 There are a number of functions to calculate or show overlaps between modes